Ryuu22/EasyMocap/doc/realtime_visualization.md

 ## Define your scene

-In the configuration file, we main define the `body_model` and `scene`.
+In the configuration file, we mainly define the `body_model` and `scene`.
 You can replace them for your data.

 ## Examples